-It cannot be easy, living a life like Dan’s.
+Hence it cannot be easy, living a life like Dan’s.
 He is constantly on the lookout, and he can trust no one.
-In Shake Your Body, it all points to one end, and one alone.
+So in Shake Your Body, it all points to one end, and one alone.

 In the Mirror universe, I can see Dan as being much more of a survivalist, without the corruption and double dealings he has resorted to in the prime universe.

-He is not necessarily more moral; I think it’s more that he would be separated from society.
+However, he is not necessarily more moral; I think it’s more that he would be separate from society.
 Perhaps he’s even a hermit of some sort.